 Laid down by Norges Bank's Executive Board on 23 January 2013, pursuant to Section 10, first paragraph, and Section 24 of the Norges Bank Act.
-Last amended 27 January 2016.
+Last amended on 25 October 2017.

-1.1 In these guidelines, foreign exchange reserves refer to that portion of Norges Bank's foreign exchange assets that are available to and controlled by the monetary policy authorities and that can be used for foreign exchange market transactions .
-In addition, foreign exchange reserves include a petroleum buffer portfolio used for transfers to, and withdrawals of foreign exchange from, the Government Pension Fund Global (GPFG).
+1.1 In these principles, foreign exchange reserves refer to that portion of Norges Bank's foreign exchange assets that are available to and controlled by the monetary policy authorities and that can be used for foreign exchange market transactions .
+In addition, foreign exchange reserves include a petroleum buffer portfolio used for transfers of foreign exchange to, and withdrawals of foreign exchange from, the Government Pension Fund Global (GPFG).

 2 Organisation of asset management

-2.1 Foreign exchange reserves other than the petroleum buffer portfolio are divided into a fixed-income portfolio and an equity portfolio.
-The fixed-income portfolio is managed by Norges Bank Central Banking Operations (CBO).
+2.1 The foreign exchange reserves excluding the petroleum buffer portfolio are divided into a fixed income portfolio and an equity portfolio.
+The fixed income portfolio and the petroleum buffer portfolio are managed by Norges Bank Central Banking Operations (CBO).
 The equity portfolio is managed by Norges Bank Investment Management (NBIM).
-Transfers between equities and fixed-income are decided by the Governor of Norges Bank.
-The petroleum buffer portfolio is managed by CBO.

 3 The purpose of the management of the Bank's foreign exchange reserves

 3.1 Foreign exchange reserves are to be available for use in foreign exchange market transactions or as part of the conduct of monetary policy with a view to promoting financial stability and to meet Norges Bank's international commitments.

 3.2 The aim of the management of foreign exchange reserves is the highest possible return within the risk limits outlined in Sections 4-9 below.

 4 Strategic equity allocation and transfers between the equity and fixed income portfolios